Canada101/sd/README.md

+# Project Group 5 Video Game Read-Me

-# sd
+# How to Compile
-sd video game

-# This is a heading
-This is a great project
+This game can be compiled with the following compilers:

-* Bullet 1
+* clang
-* Bullet 2
+* g++

-# This is another test
+# Compatable OSes
+This game is compatible with both Windows and MacOS

+# System Requirements
+This game is able to be run on any system capable of running C++

+# Library Requirements
+This game currently uses the Standard C++ Library